Master in Global Journalism

 b) an integrated degree in Journalism comprising of at least 120 ECTS credits.

-The Admission`s Committee (`Opptakskomiteen') will adjudicate in cases where it is uncertain whether the admission criteria are met (cf. Admission Regulation § 2-3).
+The Admission`s Committee (`Opptakskomiteen') will adjudicate in cases where it is uncertain whether the admission criteria are met (cf. Study Regulation § 4).

-To be qualified for the study, candidates are required to possess an average grade of C or higher (ECTS) in the undergraduate study (cf. Admission Regulation § 3-1).
-Candidates applying on the basis of an undergraduate study from the former Norwegian degree system are required to possess a grade of 2.7 or higher as average score for the undergraduate cand.mag. degree (cf. Admission Regulation § 3-2).
+To be qualified for the study, candidates are required to possess an average grade of C or higher (ECTS) in the relvant specialization of the undergraduate study (cf. Study Regulation § 4).
+Candidates applying on the basis of an undergraduate study from the former Norwegian degree system are required to possess a grade of 2.7 or higher as average score for the undergraduate cand.mag. degree (cf. Study Regulation § 4).
 Grade records from foreign applicants will be converted either in agreement with ECTS regulations; in agreement with common conversion scales; or, if none or these options are available, by individual assessment by the Admissions Committee.

 Foreign applicants should note that all students whose first language is not English, or who have not completed a major part of their schooling in English, must submit transcript, meeting the academic requirements and showing a proof of English language competency by completing the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) (cf. GSU-list available at

-Foreign applicants do not have to meet the criteria for proficiency in the Norwegian language as the study programme is fully offered in English (cf. exception in Admission Regulation § 3-3).
+Foreign applicants do not have to meet the criteria for proficiency in the Norwegian language as the study programme is fully offered in English (cf. exception in Study Regulation § 4).

 In the admission process, applicants are assessed competitively according to credits converted on basis of the grade transcript and other qualifications.
-Details are explained in the Admission Regulation §§ 4, 5, 6, 7 and 8.
-Supplementary credits (`tilleggspoeng') are awarded according to § 6.
+Details are explained in the Study Regulation §§ 6, 7, 8 and 9.
+Supplementary credits (`tilleggspoeng') are awarded according to § 7.
 The following specifics apply for the MA in Global Journalism:

-- `Relevant education` (cf. § 6-1) is defined as any education within the humanities or social sciences.
+- `Relevant education` is defined as any education within the humanities or social sciences.

-- `Relevant professional practice` (cf § 6-2) is defined as any professional practice within journalism, media production, global work, international engagement, and similar.
+- `Relevant professional practice` is defined as any professional practice within journalism, media production, global work, international engagement, and similar.

 Additionally, the following rules apply:

-- 25% of the places in the programme are reserved for candidates who compete on grade credits only (`karakterpoeng`) (cf. Admission Regulation § 7-1).
+- 25% of the places in the programme are reserved for candidates who compete on grade credits only (`karakterpoeng`) (cf. Study Regulation § 8).
 This is to ensure that candidates may be accepted into the programme without professional experience.

 - 25% of the places in the programme are reserved for Norwegian applicants.
 The same conditions apply as for the foreign student quota (as described in the previous bullet point).
 If and when the 50% foreign and 25% Norwegian quotas are filled, both foreign and Norwegian applicants will compete for the rest of the places on equal terms.